 - All fund recipients are required to operate within the budget presented.
 It is the responsibility of the fund recipient to keep an accurate record of all expenditures for their reimbursement.

-- A follow-up report must be submitted to the FaCIT office within 30 days after attending your event/conference, attention Eileen Sanders, 413 Park or email to firstname.lastname@example.org giving a summary of your conference and your expectations for implementing this knowledge within your classroom.
+- A follow-up report must be submitted to the FaCIT office within 30 days after attending your event/conference, 413 Park or email the secretary (firstname.lastname@example.org) giving a summary of your conference and your expectations for implementing this knowledge within your classroom.